awslabs/amazon-quicksight-embedding-sdk/README.md

         },
         scrolling: "no",
         height: "700px",
+        iframeResizeOnSheetChange: false, // use this option in combination with height: AutoFit, to allow iframe height to resize dynamically, based on sheet height, on changing sheets.
         width: "1000px",
         locale: "en-US",
         footerPaddingEnabled: true,
+        sheetId: 'YOUR_SHEETID' // use this option to specify initial sheet id to load for the embedded dashboard
         sheetTabsDisabled: false, // use this option to enable or disable sheet tab controls in dashboard embedding
         printEnabled: false, // use this option to enable or disable print option for dashboard embedding
         defaultEmbeddingVisualType: TABLE // this option only applies to experience embedding and will not be used for dashboard embedding